Salvadoran ex-President Saca gets 10 years for corruption

 The others received sentences of three to five years.

-Yet another co-defendant did not plead guilty and his sentence was not immediately known.
-Prosecutors had sought 16 years for him.
+Yet another co-defendant did not plead guilty and received 16 years in prison, which is what prosecutors had sought.

+The case “has not been closed with Saca’s conviction,” Cortez said, adding that more people could be held responsible.
+“We are going to strengthen investigations that are under way.”

 Copyright © 2018 The Washington Times, LLC.